Understanding Data Science Roles: Who Does What?

 - Tools/skills required: Strong communication paired with an understanding of data structures, vectors, matrices, derivatives and integrals, as well as statistical concepts and probability theory

-- Growth potential: Many Machine Learning Engineers progress to become more specialized in deep learning methods, while others transition to machine learning researchers or leads on data engineering teams
+- Growth potential: Many Machine Learning professionals progress to become more specialized in deep learning methods, while others transition to machine learning researchers or leads on data teams

 - Top industries: Healthcare, financial services, retail, government, transportation